University Enterprise Zones

 - have a strong relationship or partnership with key local businesses and/or LEPs and other relevant local partners

-- align the academic strengths of the university with the sector strengths of their local/regional area
+- align the academic strengths of the HEP with the sector strengths of their local/regional area

 - show significant additional leverage, particularly from private and local sources